voschezang/coding-handbook/software-engineering.md

 - Visibility, Transparency, Traceability

-    - Clear documentation; from high to low level, including relevant assumptions.
+    - Clear [documentation](documentation.md).
+An explanation from high to low level and including relevant assumptions.
+        - This can be complemented by "How-to" guides.
     - (predictive) monitoring and alerting.
     - Ensure that there is up-to-date documentation that is clear and covers both the components and the interactions of the system.